orelnatan/ebay-frontend-angular_14/src/app/layout/components/root-layout/README.md

 # inner-content-container
 - width: $full-screen-width; => This container is responsible to render and hold the next lower level in the hierarchy, the line width: 100% allows it to expand to the full width of the remaining space of its parent's element(layout-body).

-- [style.padding-left.px]="sidebarContainer.clientWidth"; => "sidebarContainer" is a reference to the "app-side-navbar-container" div that its width is determined by its content, so we are using its "clientWidth" property to know how much padding-left the "inner-content" layer needs in order to prevent overlap between the two layers.
+- [style.padding-left.px]="sidebarContainer.clientWidth"; => "sidebarContainer" is a reference to the "side-navbar-container" div that its width is determined by its content, so we are using its "clientWidth" property to know how much padding-left the "inner-content" layer needs in order to prevent overlap between the two layers.